Ashhab95/Reversi-Othello/README.md

 ---

-## Issues?
-Bugs?
-Questions?

-Feel free to open an issue in this repository or contact us through the provided channels.

----

 ## About

 This is a class project for COMP 424, McGill University, Fall 2024.
-The student agent was developed by Kazi Ashhab Rahman.
+The student agent was developed by Kazi Ashhab Rahman [kazi.a.rahman@mail.mcgill.ca].

 ---